osama22711/Books/Head_First_Design_patterns/README.md

 # Notes from the book

 ## OO Basics
-* <span style="color: yellow">Composition</span> describes a class that refrences one or more objects of other classes in instance variables.
+* <span style="color: yellow">Composition</span> describes a class that references one or more objects of other classes in instance variables.
 * <span style="color: yellow">Abstraction</span> is a general idea rather than one relating to a particular object, person, or situation.
 * <span style="color: yellow">Encapsulation</span> is the restricting of direct access to some of an object's components.
 * <span style="color: yellow">Polymorphism</span> is the ability of a variable, function or object to take on multiple forms.